BBOXX/AWS-Lambda-utilities/README.md

 ## Configuration

-In the lambda_tools/zipper.py file, you will find several cosntants that may need to be updated for your project.
+In the lambda_tools/zipper.py file, you will find several constants that may need to be updated for your project.
 Each is explained in the file and should be straightforward to update if necessary.

 You will also need to update the shell file lambda_tools/push_function.zip with your lambda function name.

 ## Usage